Rock, alternative, indie, punk, metal, with big names, breaking acts, and exclusive performances Reading Festival has it all.

 The dates for the 90,000 capacity Reading Festival are confirmed as on the bank holiday weekend, from Thursday 24th to Sunday 27th August 2017 at Little Johns Farm, Richfield Avenue, Reading, Berkshire.

-For the latest line-up details see the Reading Festival line-up page.
+For the latest line-up details including full day and stage splits please see the Reading Festival line-up page.

 Weekend tickets are priced at £205.
 A Wednesday early entry permit is priced at £20, a campervan pass is £75, and a locker is priced at £16, and a car park pass is priced at £10.
 Prices do not include booking fees.